 Bankruptcy is a complex process and it’s understandable that lots of people will have questions about how it works.
-We’ve answered some of the most common questions in brief below:
+We’ve answered some of the most frequently asked questions in brief below:

 What happens when I declare bankruptcy?

 Once the process has begun, your existing bank account may be frozen and you will need to either approach your current bank or find a new provider to continue using everyday banking services.
 Control of your non-essential assets will also be passed over to an official trustee, who may sell them to raise money for your creditors.

 Assets that might be affected include any properties that you own a share in (including your home), items that hold significant value such as a car or motorbike, and personal possessions that are not essential to your everyday life including high-value jewellery or electronics.
 Items that are fundamental to the running of your day-to-day life can usually be exempted from seizure during bankruptcy and these include things like clothing, furniture, household appliances and any tools of the trade that you need to run a business.

 Are bankruptcies public?

 Yes, bankruptcy is a public process and anyone who becomes bankrupt in England and Wales will have their name added to the online Insolvency Register.
 This is a publicly available list which anyone can search through.

 How much do you have to be in debt to file?
 There is no minimum amount of debt that you must have before applying in England and Wales.
 Your creditors may also be able to apply to make you bankrupt, but only if you owe at least £5,000.

 Is bankruptcy bad?